Daft Punk: Musical style

 In the early 1990s, Daft Punk drew inspiration from rock and acid house in the UK.
 Homem-Christo referred to Screamadelica by Primal Scream as the record that "put everything together" in terms of genre.
 In 2009, Bangalter named Andy Warhol as one of Daft Punk's early influences.
-On the Homework track "Teachers", Daft Punk list musicians who influenced them, including funk musician George Clinton, rapper and producer Dr Dre, and Chicago house and Detroit techno artists including Paul Johnson, Romanthony and Todd Edwards.
+On the Homework track "Teachers", Daft Punk list musicians who influenced them, including the funk musician George Clinton, the rapper and producer Dr Dre, and Chicago house and Detroit techno artists including Paul Johnson, Romanthony and Todd Edwards.
 Homem-Christo said: "Their music had a big effect on us.
 The sound of their productions—the compression, the sound of the kick drum and Romanthony's voice, the emotion and soul—is part of how we sound today."

-Discovery saw Daft Punk integrating influences from 70s disco and 80s crooners, and featured collaborations with Romanthony and Edwards.
-A major inspiration was the Aphex Twin single "Windowlicker", which was "neither a purely club track nor a very chilled-out, down-tempo relaxation track", according to Bangalter.
-The duo used vintage equipment to recreate sounds from older artists, such as the use of a Wurlitzer piano to evoke Supertramp on "Digital Love".
+Discovery integrates influences from 1970s disco and 1980s crooners, and featured collaborations with Romanthony and Edwards.
+A major inspiration was the 1999 Aphex Twin single "Windowlicker", which Bangalter said was "neither a purely club track nor a very chilled-out, down-tempo relaxation track".
 For the Tron: Legacy soundtrack, Daft Punk drew inspiration from Wendy Carlos, the composer of the original Tron film, as well as Max Steiner, Bernard Herrmann, John Carpenter, Vangelis, Philip Glass and Maurice Jarre.
-For Random Access Memories, Daft Punk sought a "west coast vibe", referencing acts such as Fleetwood Mac, the Doobie Brothers and the Eagles, and the French electronic musician Jean Michel Jarre.
+For Random Access Memories, Daft Punk sought a "west coast vibe", referencing acts such as Fleetwood Mac, the Doobie Brothers and the Eagles, and the French electronic musician Jean-Michel Jarre.

+Many Daft Punk songs feature vocals processed with effects and vocoders including Auto-Tune, a Roland SVC-350 and the Digitech Vocalist.
+Bangalter said: "A lot of people complain about musicians using Auto-Tune.
+It reminds me of the late '70s when musicians in France tried to ban the synthesiser.
+They said it was taking jobs away from musicians.
+What they didn't see was that you could use those tools in a new way instead of just for replacing the instruments that came before.
+People are often afraid of things that sound new."

 Image

+For most public and media appearances, Daft Punk wore costumes that concealed their faces.
+Bangalter said they wanted the focus to be on their music, and that masks allowed them to control their image while retaining their anonymity and protecting their personal lives.
+He said that the 1974 film Phantom of the Paradise, in which the main character prominently wears a mask, was "the foundation for a lot of what we're about artistically".
+Daft Punk were also fans of the 1970s band Space, who wore space suits with helmets that hid their appearance.
+The mystery of Daft Punk's identity and their elaborate disguises added to their popularity.